samterfa/openai/README.md

 ## Set Up

-Access to the API is still limited and must be [requested](https://openai.com/join/).
-Once granted, API calls are authenticated using your [API keys](https://beta.openai.com/account/api-keys).
+API calls are authenticated using your [API keys](https://beta.openai.com/account/api-keys).
 The environment variables set below are consulted while making each call.